Skip to Content

 There is no specific gay area in Cyprus but there are some great gay beaches!

-The gay beaches are definitely our favorite part of Cyprus
+The beautiful beaches are my favorite thing about Cyprus

 Gay hotels in Cyprus